-&lt;sup>1 When referred to as the "Natural History Museum" this descriptor refers to the physical place located at 900 Exposition Boulevard, Los Angeles, California 90007, rather than the County governmental department of the Museum of Natural History, as defined in Chapter 6.92 of the Los Angeles County Code.
+&lt;sup>2 When referred to as the "Natural History Museum" this descriptor refers to the physical place located at 900 Exposition Boulevard, Los Angeles, California 90007, rather than the County governmental department of the Museum of Natural History, as defined in Chapter 6.92 of the Los Angeles County Code.

-&lt;sup>2 Not to be confused with the Los Angeles residential neighborhood of Hancock Park, which is located east of the project site.
+&lt;sup>3 Not to be confused with the Los Angeles residential neighborhood of Hancock Park, which is located east of the project site.

-Ford, Dr. Hildegarde Howard, chief curator of science at the Los Angeles County Museum, and Dr. Jean Delacour, Los Angeles County Museum of History, Science, and Art director.
+In 1956, the County celebrated the 50-year anniversary of the initial excavations of La Brea Tar Pits with a ceremony at Hancock Park.
+To mark half a century of scientific exploration, which by 1956 had yielded more than 500,000 fossil bones of prehistoric animals, the celebration included Supervisor John Anson Ford, Dr. Hildegarde Howard, chief curator of science at the Los Angeles County Museum, and Dr. Jean Delacour, Los Angeles County Museum of History, Science, and Art director.